-This is an introduction to general biological principles, including the physical and chemical nature of protoplasm, biological structure and function, transport of materials, energy transformations, molecular and cellular biology and genetics.
-This course is primarily intended for science, computer science, mathematics and allied health majors.
+This lecture course is an introduction to general biological principles, including the physical and chemical nature of protoplasm, biological structure and function, transport of materials, energy transformations, molecular and cellular biology and genetics.
+This required course is primarily intended for science, computer science, and mathematics majors.
 Prerequisite: Exit or exemption from Learning Support Mathematics, Reading and English.
+This course fulfills the requirements for a major in Biology.